-While a graduate student at Georgia Tech, Oberste researched and developed a new technology to manufacture reinforcement materials for plastic parts.
-Shortly thereafter, he and co-founder Lewis Motion launched a company, WEAV3D®, to bring it to market – and GRA became one of the first investors.
+While a graduate student at Georgia Tech, Oberste researched and developed a new technology to create structural reinforcements for plastic parts.
+Not long after, he and co-founder Lewis Motion launched a company, WEAV3D®, to bring the technology to market – and GRA became one of the first investors.

 Rebar for Plastics™ is the shorthand for what WEAV3D’s technology produces.
 Just as steel bars and mesh add strength to concrete and masonry, the structural “lattices” produced by the WEAV3D machine do the same for plastics and other materials.

-HOW IT’S DIFFERENT: A reinforced plastic component has a set amount of stiffness and strength – its rigidity and the amount of load it can withstand is fixed.
+A (VERY) FINE-TUNED PLASTIC: Today’s reinforced plastic components have a set amount of stiffness and strength.
+Their rigidity and load capacity are fixed.

 But WEAV3D can engineer and produce a component that has different degrees of stiffness and strength within different areas of a single component.
-They call this “tunability,” meaning the technology can tune the physical properties of different areas within the lattice (by varying lattice density and reinforcement materials).
+They call this “tunability” — the technology can tune the physical properties of different areas within the lattice (by varying density and reinforcement materials).

-Another differentiator: Components made with WEAV3D’s reinforcement lattices also weigh less than traditionally formed components.
-And the WEAV3D material costs up to 75% less than traditional, laminate-based composites.
+Another differentiator: Components made with WEAV3D’s reinforcement lattices also weigh less than components made with conventional methods.

 WHO WOULD BUY THIS: Auto manufacturers are the front-line market, and for good reason.

 The inside of every vehicle is a world of plastic, contoured and fitted to create a driving and riding experience.
 Underneath much of this plastic, hidden from view, is a metal part for reinforcement.